rossifed/TradingChallenge21Co/readme.txt

 Production Readiness
 ⚠ This version is not meant for production use.
 It uses an in-memory database, which is wiped clean on every restart.
 Due to time constraints (less than 4 days), some compromises were made in design and robustness in favor of rapid development.
 That said, the app includes a Dockerfile and can be deployed as a container.
-For production, you can host it using container-based services such as:
+For production, you can host it using container-based services such as:Azure App Services, AWS Elastic Beanstalk

-Azure App Services

-AWS Elastic Beanstalk

-Kubernetes clusters